traiana/nex-env/README.md

 It is idempotent and can be rerun as many times as required.

-The solution has been verified to work on CentOS 7, Amazon Linux and Ubuntu.
+The solution has been verified to work on CentOS 7, Amazon Linux, Ubuntu and OSX.

 The script installs OS-level dependencies, if required, (gcc, git 2.x, make, etc), launching installs with `sudo` if not root.